$count

 Parameters:

-parameter is not an array, but rather a value of another JSON type, then the parameter is treated as a singleton array containing that value, and this function returns 1
+array parameter is not an array, but rather a value of another JSON type, then the parameter is treated as a singleton array containing that value, and this function returns 1.

 Examples